Neoncat-OG/TrollStore-IPAs/README.md

 *Huge thanks to [hieuddo](https://github.com/hieuddo) for their effort to get this up and running.
 There are still a few issues I've noticed with how the repo is updated.
 While this is a good companion to have, following up with this repo itself is currently the best way to catch up on all IPA releases.*

-All credit to their respective maintainers, I simply gather and update all the IPAs I have in one place

 All *future* app updates will contain some form of version numbers in the file names.
 If the versioning scheme for an app changes, it is because the dev/maintainer changed up their scheme

 All files can be found in Releases, either by Ctrl + F searching, or looking at the table to see what date the latest version of an app was released, and finding the corresponding release with a matching date

 Releases are made by the day - new day, new release.
 I make a release one day and edit it throughout the day with new or updated IPAs until the day ends, and then create a new release post by the day and just modify it.
 This keeps notification spam to a minimum but will mean you might want to wait until the day ends to go through a release to make sure all files are final, since I may make changes throughout the day.
 Everything is done in the CST time zone

-*Since people see TrollStore in the title and immediately think all apps in here are TrollStore only, they aren't.
-A lot of apps in here will work just fine when sideloaded.
-However, since I am personally using these apps with ESign and Sideloadly, I cannot guarantee that every app will work properly with TrollStore, nor will I offer any support if an app from this list doesn't work as intended..*

 ## Emoji Guide for App Selection *(Status)*